Definition:

 Do you want to understand this with an example?

-“Always Trouble” Company recorded the housewarming party of the Director in the Company books.
-This is a personal expenditure and recording it in the company books of account is incorrect.
+“Always Trouble” Company recorded the director’s housewarming party in the Company’s books.
+This is a personal expenditure, and recording it in the company’s books of account is incorrect.

 It’s a misstatement.
 In other words, we can say this is an error in the accounting.